NAGARJUNA COLLEGE OF ENGINEERING AND TECHNOLOGY REVIEW

 4 per room attached bathroom 90k,

-(Regarding hostel rooms, you would actually like it and won’t have complaints regarding the rooms).
+(Regarding hostel rooms, you would like it and won’t have complaints regarding the rooms).

-There is a concession of about Rs5,000 in your college fees if your joining NCET after completing your PUC from Nagarjuna Pre-University college (NPUC).
+There is a concession of about Rs5,000 in your college fees if you’re joining NCET after completing your PUC from Nagarjuna Pre-University College (NPUC).

-There are a number of rules and regulations in NCET but the major ones are listed below:-
+There are some norms and regulations in NCET, but the major ones are listed below:-

 The student will be allowed to write the exam only if he/she has 85% and above attendance.

-We heard many students get detained here due to shortage of attendance.
+We heard many students get detained here due to a shortage of attendance.

 You have been warned!

-About 30kms away from NCET you will find the very famous Avalabetta too!
+About 30kms away from NCET, you will find the very great Avalabetta too!

 So overall I can say you can just expect all hills around rather than malls or high-five places like you want.

-CONCLUSION: Authorities are little strict towards students and we felt only thing which lacks here is something which holds students up to an extent that they get used to the environment and they don’t seem like enjoying their graduation period.
-Well, this college is an excellent choice for you if you are a looking for a college where teaching and infrastructure is excellent.
+CONCLUSION: Authorities are little strict towards students, and we felt an only thing which lacks here is something which holds students up to the extent that they get used to the environment and they don’t seem like enjoying their graduation period.
+Well, this college is an excellent choice for you if you are a looking for a college where teaching and infrastructure are good.

 We can’t guarantee that you get placed at the end of final year, but surely you will get placed if you have a good academic background here.